MadSmith17/480Project/README.md

       * Load the pre-trained model `mood_prediction_model.pth`.
       * Evaluate the model on test data from `features_dataset.csv`.
    3. Generated Outputs:
-      * Classification Report: Displays model performance metrics (precision, recall, F1-score, etc.).
-      * Confusion Matrices: Matrix visualizing the model's predictions vs. actual labels
+      * Classification Report
+      * Confusion Matrices
-      * Accuracy and Loss graphs: Plots tracking the model's training/testing performance
+      * Accuracy and Loss graphs

 ---

 ### Step 5: Generate Playlists
-1. Run the Playlist Generation Function:
-   * Open `testing_model.ipynb`.
+1. Open `testing_model.ipynb`
-   * Locate the playlist generation function near the end of the notebook.
+2. Locate the playlist generation function near the end of the notebook.
-   * Execute the cells to load the model `mood_prediction_model.pth` and prepare the dataset `features_dataset.csv`.
+3. Run the cells to load the model `mood_prediction_model.pth` and prepare the dataset `features_dataset.csv`.
-2. How the function works:
+4. Select a mood, and the function will:
-   * The function uses the **`predicted_mood column`** from the dataset to group songs into predefined mood categories:
-       * `1`: Happy
-       * `2`: Sad
-       * `3`: Calm
-       * `4`: Energetic
-   * When prompted, the user selects a mood by entering the corresponding number (ex. `1` for `happy`)
-3. After Selection:
-   * The function filters songs in the dataset based on the selected mood
+   * Filter songs based on the mood.
-   * From the filtered songs, a subset is randomly selected to form the playlist
-   * Each song in the playlist is displayed with the following details:
-      * **Track Name**: The name of the song.
-      * **Artists**: The song's artist(s).
-      * **Album Name**: The album the song belongs to.
+   * Randomly select songs for a playlist.
+   * Output song details (Track Name, Artist, Album).

-4. Example User Interaction:
+6. Example User Interaction:

 <img src="Progress/exampleoutput.png" alt="output"/>